I have this things for grocery shopping… And trying out new foods… And sometimes this “thing” turns out to be a rather indulgent AND expensive hobby.

 If you do make these please let me know what you think, and if you’ve ended up making new creations and taste combinations from this basic recipe!

-Sign up to my 3 parts video series below!
+Sign up to my 3 parts video series and learn how to break this cycle!